 Senior Managing Director

-As a senior managing director in Miami, Aurelio Garcia-Miro leads the Latin America practice and is head of Conway MacKenzie’s Miami office.
+As a senior managing director, Aurelio Garcia-Miro leads the Latin America practice and is head of Riveron’s Miami office.

 Aurelio Garcia-Miro has been a trusted advisor to equity sponsors, boards of directors, senior management, heads of government, and creditors on cash management and operational and financial restructuring in Chile, Colombia, Ecuador Mexico, Peru, France, Germany, Portugal, Spain, the United Kingdom, and the United States.
 He has advised debtors, creditors, and equity constituents in numerous reorganizations, providing financial analysis and budgeting, forecasting, cash management, operational assessments and improvements, dispute and litigation advisory, and interim management services.
 He has been involved in numerous restructurings, serving as advisor to official committees of creditors, equity holders, and secured and unsecured holders of debt.